April 08, 2020

 Shelving upright and supporting them with bookends, they won't slump or become misshapen.
 This practice will help keep the binding firm.
 Large or oversized volumes can be safely stored flat.

-When shelving your favorite books to avoid sun fade, damage to the bindings, paper, and leather, avoid direct and indirect light.
+Avoid direct and indirect light when shelving your favorite books to avoid sun fade and damage to the bindings, paper, and leather.
 Remember to turn off the lights in the room; you store your books as much as possible.

 Furnace vents and sunny windows are not the ideal locations for your shelves of books.
 In addition, high temperatures can crack leather spines and make book glue fragile.